China sentences Swedish bookseller to 10 years in prison

 BEIJING (AP) - A court in eastern China announced Tuesday that it has sentenced Gui Minhai, a naturalized Swedish citizen, to 10 years in prison.

-The Ningbo Intermediate People’s Court convicted Gui of “illegally providing intelligence overseas,” the court said in a statement published online.
+The Ningbo Intermediate People’s Court convicted the 55-year-old Gui of “illegally providing intelligence overseas,” the court said in a statement published online.

 For years, Gui sold gossipy books about Chinese leaders in the semi-autonomous city of Hong Kong.
 He first disappeared in 2015, when he was believed to have been abducted by Chinese agents from his seaside home in Thailand.

+Four other people who worked for the same publishing company also went missing that year, only to turn up months later in police custody in mainland China.
+Gui is the only one who remains in detention.

-After Gui was released into house arrest in Ningbo, the eastern Chinese city where he was born, police detained him once again in 2018 while he was in the company of two Swedish diplomats with whom he was traveling to Beijing.
+He was initially released into house arrest in Ningbo, the eastern Chinese city where he was born, but police detained him once again in 2018 while he was on a train to Beijing in the company of two Swedish diplomats.

+Gui’s arrest has been a source of friction between Beijing and Stockholm.
+In November, Sweden’s culture minister awarded the bookseller the annual Tucholsky literary prize despite a threat from the Chinese ambassador to ban her from entering the country.

+Standing next to Gui’s empty seat at a ceremony in Stockholm, Culture Minister Amanda Lind said it was “crucial for culture and democracy that artists and authors can work freely.”

 Sign up for Daily Newsletters